jessmitch42/accomplist/README.md

 ## About
 I got the idea for this app from using my GitHub commit graph as daily motivation to keep working while I was feeling down for a few months.
 My rule of getting a light green box on the board for weekdays was usually the catalyst I needed to work the rest of the day.

-I used to work in mental health services so I know from all the people I've met that personal goals can look drastically different for everyone.
-I made this app for anyone wanting to visually see that they're getting stuff done over time-- all those victories beyond GitHub commits. :)
+Knowing that personal goals can look drastically different for everyone, I made this app for anyone wanting to visually see that they're getting stuff done over time-- all those little and big victories beyond GitHub commits. :)

 # Technical Details